CodeMode-Java/Java-Syllabus/ReadMe2.md

 ### Purpose

-"You will get a basic understanding of how to find complexity of a solution.
+You will get a basic understanding of how to find complexity of a solution.
 You will know how to handle new problems.
-You will read about a variety of datatypes and their uses."
+You will read about a variety of datatypes and their uses.

 ### Content
 1.Flowcharts and pseudo-code